 Spouses applying for an AFM must provide a wedding certificate, apostilled, translated into Greek, and notarized.
 Each partner must apply individually.

-You can retrieve your AFM by contacting your tax representative or by visiting the tax office where it was originally issued with your ID or passport.
+The AFM does not expire, though you must update your personal details if your address or legal status changes.
+If you lose your AFM number, you can retrieve it by contacting your tax representative or visiting the tax office where it was originally issued with your ID or passport.

 Need assistance with the AFM process in Greece?
 Our expert tax representatives can handle everything on your behalf.
 See our AFM service page for our fees and full scope of work.
 Book a discovery call or email us at info@mygreekexpatjourney.com for more details.